GeniusChinez/culene-express/README.md

 - **Authentication**: Optionally validate users and get user data from requests.
 - **Response Handling**: Automatically validates and returns responses based on defined schemas.
 - **API Documentation**: Automatically generate OpenAPI specs and HTML documentation.
+- **Middleware Support**: Attach custom middleware to individual routes or groups of routes.
+- **App Creation**: Easily configure and set up an Express app with built-in middleware, rate limiting, and documentation.

 ## Installation